carlow78/nerospizza/README.md

   3. Under **Source**, select 'Deploy from a branch'
   4. Under **Default Branch** make sure 'main' is selected as the 'branch'  and '/root' as the folder.
   5. Finally, click the **Save** button under the **Branch** section
-  6. Depending on the size of the content the deployed website will finally appear at the top of Github with a link to Visit site.
+  6. Depending on the size of the content the deployed website will finally appear at the top of Github with a link to **Visit site**.
 ![GitHub pages deployed image](assets/images/github-deploy.png)

   The live link to the Github repository can be found here - https://github.com/carlow78/nerospizza